mk-fg/git-nerps/README.rst

 options, and e.g. ``git nerps key-gen --help`` for args/opts to any particular command.

-"git-nerps" and "git nerps" commands be used interchangeably.
+"git-nerps" and "git nerps" commands be used interchangeably, when script is in $PATH.

 Initialize repository configuration